AKSB-GP/SniperFrenzy/README.md

 ![Gameplay Screenshot](https://github.com/AKSB-GP/SniperFrenzy/blob/main/boltinteraction-compressed.gif)
 - **Custom grab Interactable** The rifle is can be held two handed, however the basic two handed interaction was too basic and I wanted to make the experience more enjoyable.
 Thus a custom XR grab was implemented allowing for more dynamic attachpoints.
 ![Gameplay Screenshot](GrabReload.gif)
-- **Customaziable gameloop**: Gameloop can be adjusted with maximum amount of enemies, spawnintervals, minimum and-maximum distances, movement speed etc.
+- **Customizable gameloop**: Gameloop can be adjusted with maximum amount of enemies, spawnintervals, minimum and-maximum distances, movement speed etc.
+- **Object Pooling**: While the game is specific in scope I still aimed to perform good practices and thus made use of Unitys object pooling system for handling enemy instancing.
 - **Toon shading**: I wanted various shaders technics such as scope shaders and toon shading technics using both HLSL and Shadergraph.

 ## 🛠️ Tech Stack